parkerhansen/Digital-Systems-Final/basic.md

 ## <a name="ip"> [IP Addresses](https://en.wikipedia.org/wiki/IP_address)
 For devices to communicate between each other across a network there needs to be a way to uniquely identify the source and the destination of such communication.
 This is where IP Addresses come into play.

+IP Addresses let computers know the exact location of the other computer it is trying to communicate with.

 ---